The Moral Animal explains human psychology and human behavior in light of our evolution.

 However blatant lying in our ancestors’ environments could be dangerous as it would ruin a man’s reputation or lead to vengeance from the woman’s family.

-Robert Wright says that natural selection might have developed love as way to actually induce men to believe both stick around longer and to fool themselves into believing they will stick around for longer than they actually will.
+Robert Wright says that natural selection might have developed love to induce men to believe they will stick around longer than they actually will.

 The Modern Casanovas